Posted on

 This obligation to pay can be satisfied with a mixture of hours that were actually worked and with reporting time pay.

 For example: Kevin reports to his retail job at 8am.
-He is supposed to work an eight-hour shift: From 8am until 5pm with a lunch break from noon to 1pm.
+He is supposed to work an 8-hour shift: From 8am until 5pm with a lunch break from noon to 1pm.
 However, business is slow and his boss tells Kevin to go home at 11am because of the lack of work.
 Kevin is entitled to payment for the 3 hours that he actually worked.
 Additionally, he is entitled to 1 hour of reporting time pay to cover half of his shift, up to the maximum of 4 hours.

 For example: The next day, Kevin reports for an identical shift.
 His boss has scheduled too many workers for the shift, though, and tells Kevin to go home before he has clocked in.
-Kevin is entitled to 4 hours of reporting time pay to cover half of his shift, the maximum required by law.
+Kevin is entitled to 4 hours of reporting time pay to cover half of his shift, the maximum required by reporting time pay law.

 The goals of reporting time pay are to:

-- penalize your employer for making you come into work and then not paying you,
+- penalize your employer for making you come in to work and then not paying you,

 - protect workers from erratic working schedules,